rusili/AC-Android/lessons/week-1-review/README.md

 Write a ```switch``` statement that checks an integer read from ```System.in```.
 If the integer is greater than five, print "Big Number".
 Otherwise, print "Small Number".

 #### Exercise 04: Really Big Number
 Write a switch statement that checks an integer read from ```System.in```.
 If the integer is greater than five, print "Big Number".
-If the integer is greater than five and 9, print "Really Big Number" Otherwise, print "Small Number".
+If the integer is greater than five and nine, print "Really Big Number" Otherwise, print "Small Number".

 ## While Loop Problems